Can You Swim With Pacemaker

 Swimming with a pacemaker can be safe, but it’s important to know the effects it can have.
 The water can cause interference with the device, risking changes in heart rate or rhythm.
 A pacemaker that is waterproof can reduce this risk.

-It’s crucial to take precautions before swimming, such as checking that the device is appropriately programmed and consulting with a doctor.
 Risks associated with swimming with a pacemaker include infections, shocks, and interference with medical equipment.
-To avoid these risks, swimmers should avoid diving, or exposing the device to pressure or heat.
+To avoid these risks, swimmers should avoid diving or exposing the device to pressure or heat.

 Following these precautions can enable pacemaker patients to swim safely and enjoyably.